Mrs Vali Atkinson

 She is passionate about connecting RE to the wider world and loves using the Socratic method of questioning to really get her students thinking.

 Miss Cassie Watters

 Cassie went to University in Kingston-upon-Thames in London and, having experienced the rich culture of our capital, felt the need to see more.
-She therefore left England to teach abroad and spent eight years in Thailand teaching English as a second language to local Thai, Shan and hill tribe children: an amazing, eye-opening and humbling experience!
+She therefore left England to teach abroad and spent 8 years in Thailand teaching English as a Second Language to local Thai, Shan and hill tribe children.
+An amazing, eye-opening and humbling experience!

 Cassie grew up with the Harry Potter books so consequently, she admits to being a bit of a nerd (Gryffindor!) but is also a big fan of: C.S Lewis (Narnia); Suzanne Collins (The Hunger Games); Philip Pullman (His Dark Materials) and J.R.R Tolkien (for obvious reasons).